-Author(s) of the study course:

-Mg.sc.soc., lecturer, Edgars Čerkovskis

-Credits: Number of credits in ECTS:

-2 3

-Form of test:

-Exam

-Prere quisites required:

-Not n ecessary

-Objec ctive(s) of the study course:

-To provide students with the necessary knowledge, skills and competences in the field of basics of entrepreneurship.

-Study course results (Knowledge, skills, competences):

-Knows the concepts, essence, forms, and sources of financing of entrepreneurship.
-Understands what social entrepreneurship is.
-Understands the business environment and the factors affecting it.
-Understands the characteristics of the balance sheet of the company, and is able to calculate the costs of economic activity and the cost price of the product/service.
-Understands the organization of the internal structure of the company.
-Understands the essence, structure, and principles of development of the business plan, is able to draw up a business plan, present it and defend his point of view in a reasoned manner.

-Conte ent of the study course necessary for the achieveme nt of study results (thematic plan of the study course):

-1. The concept, essence, and forms of entrepreneursh ip.
+Author(s) of the study course: Mg.sc.soc., lecturer, Edgars Čerkovskis Credits: Number of credits in ECTS: 2 3 Form of test: Exam Prerequisites required: Not necessary Objective(s) of the study course: To provide students with the necessary knowledge, skills and competences in the field of basics of entrepreneurship.
+Study course results (Knowledge, skills, competences): Knows the concepts, essence, forms, and source what social entrepreneurship is. s of financing of entrepreneurship.
+Understands 2.
+Understands the business environment and the Understands the characteristics of the balance s economic activity and the cost price of the prod heet of the company, and is able to calculate the costs of uct/service.
+4. Understands the organization of the internal str ucture of the company.
+5. Understands the essence, structure, and principles of development of the business plan, is able to draw up a business plan, present it and defend his point of view in a reasoned manner.
+Content of the study course necessary for the achievem ent of study results (thematic plan of the study course): The concept, essence, and forms of entrepreneurs nip.
 Features of social entrepreneurship.
 2. Business environment and its analysis.

-3. Organization of the internal structure of the enterp rise and planning of activities and finances
+3. Organization of the internal structure of the enter orise and planning of activities and finances